zicna/redux-forms-codealong/readme.md

 Just below the `import` statements, you can see that we create the store using `createStore`, provided by `redux`.
 Then, further down, we pass the store into the `Provider`.
-This will allow us access when we _connect_ our components.
+This will allow us access to the store when we _connect_ our components.

-Ok, let's connect the CreateTodo.
+Next we'll connect the `CreateTodo` component.
 First, we want to import `connect` from `react-redux` and modify our export statement:

 ```js
 // ./src/components/todos/CreateTodo.js